eadewusic/OIBSIP/oibsip_task1/README.md

    - Ensuring the user inputs a valid password length and selects at least one character type.
 3. **Character Set Handling:**
    - Managing different character sets (letters, numbers, symbols) and combining them based on user preferences.
+4. **Error Handling:**
+   - Ensuring that user input is the correct spelling, meets our set criteria and has minimum length > 0.

 ## Contributing